2 young siblings killed, at least 12 injured at child’s birthday party when car drives into building in Michigan, police say - KESQ

 “Preliminary investigation reveals that a vehicle drove through a building where a children’s birthday celebration was taking place, seriously injuring a number of people, both children and adults,” the sheriff’s office said in a news release earlier Saturday.

-The driver, who authorities are not yet identifying publicly, was arrested for operated while intoxicated causing death, and is likely facing additional charges as the investigation continues, the sheriff said.
+The driver, who authorities are not yet identifying publicly, was arrested for operating while intoxicated causing death, and is likely facing additional charges as the investigation continues, the sheriff said.

 The scene of the incident was described by first responders as “extremely chaotic, with a high level of emotions of those directly involved and those who witnessed this horrific incident,” Goodnough said.